shoaibazadc/Cybersecurity-Lab-SIEM/docs/setup.md

 Invoke-AtomicTest T1053.005 -TestNumbers 1
 ```

-This creates a scheduled task via command line using `schtasks /create`, simulating attacker-driven persistence or execution scheduling, triggering rule 100013.
+This creates a scheduled task via command line using `schtasks /create`, simulating persistence or execution scheduling, triggering rule 100013.

 **Expected result:** Wazuh fires a level 12 alert visible on the dashboard.